About the Performers

 Overseas, Annie appeared regularly on the concert platform, performing in such prestigious venues as St John’s Smith Square, London.
 Concert appearances include Rossini’s Petite Messe Solennelle, Mendelssohn’s Lobgesang with English Concert Singers, Handel’s Israel in Egypt, and Messiah with the Dubrovnik Symphony Orchestra.

-In Australia, Annie has performed as soloist with Opera Queensland, the Queensland Philharmonic Orchestra, the Australian Army Band, Underground Opera and The Seven Sopranos.
+In Australia, Annie has performed as soloist with Opera Queensland, the Queensland Symphony Orchestra, the Australian Army Band, Underground Opera and The Seven Sopranos.
 She has toured with Opera Queensland’s education program and recently featured in two seasons of Abandon, Opera Queensland’s collaboration with Dancenorth.
 Most recently, Annie performed the role of Musetta in La Bohème (Opera Queensland).

 Mattias Lower - Tenor

 Mattias holds a Graduate Diploma in Voice from the Queensland Conservatorium Griffith University and an Honours Degree in music from Elder Conservatorium Adelaide.
 He has performed as soloist and chorus member with Opera Queensland, State Opera of South Australia, Opera Australia, West London Opera, Guildford Opera, Underground Opera and with the touring companies Co-Opera and Oz Opera.

 Operatic roles include Aeneas/The Sailor (Dido and Aeneas), Rinuccio (Gianni Schicchi), Le Mari (Les Mamelles de Tirésias), Beppe (I Pagliacci), Don Jose/Remendado (Carmen), Camille (The Merry Widow), Cassio (Otello) and Chuck/Doctor in the Australian premiere of The Perfect American.